kristiyanivanovx/WeLearn/README.md

 ## Linux - Tested on Ubuntu 16.04
 1. Pick your IDE / code editor of choice or install Visual Studio Code - https://code.visualstudio.com/
+2. Download the source code
+3. Run the following commands

+sudo apt-get update
+sudo apt-get upgrade

-2. Make sure to install the following modules ...
+4. Make sure to install the .NET 5 SDK (https://docs.microsoft.com/en-us/dotnet/core/install/linux)

-## Run thsese commands inside /src/
+5. Run the following commands inside /src/

 dotnet restore
 dotnet build
+dotnet publish -c Release
+cd bin/Release/net5.0/publish
-dotnet run
+dotnet YourProject.dll

+The app should be running on the address shown in the terminal's output.

+For Ubuntu, you may need additional codecs, that could be installed with the following command

+sudo apt install ubuntu-restricted-extras